brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:30am - 11:00am: Worked on adding form fields that conditionally render for "future trips".

+* 11:00am - 12:00pm - Met with Ethel.

+* 1:00pm - 1:45pm: Finished adding form fields that conditionally render for "future trips".
+Updated 'Create' and 'Update' functionality to work with new fields.

 <!-- NOTES:

 Refactor application to show all trips in one list.